Bob Hoskins (missionary)

-Bob Hoskins (born April 15, 1936) is an American Christian missionary, author, and the founder of OneHope (formerly Book of Hope International) in 1987.
+Bob Hoskins (born April 15, 1936) is an American Christian missionary, author, and the founder of OneHope (formerly known as 'Book of Hope International') in 1987.
 He has spent the majority of his life serving as a missionary in the Middle East, Africa, South America, Asia and Europe.

 Early life

 At 19, Hoskins met Hazel Crabtree at a church event where he was preaching in Little Rock, Arkansas.
-Four years later on September 5, 1959, they were married in a ceremony in Sacramento, California before leaving for the mission field abroad.
+Four years later, on September 5, 1959, they were married in a ceremony in Sacramento, California, before leaving for the mission field abroad.

 Career

 Early ministry

-In 1964, the Hoskins felt compelled to plant churches in the Middle East and North Africa.
-The ministries they established under the name Middle East Outreach included correspondence courses, radio ministry, a seminary and the organizing of missionary outreach to that area of the world.
+In 1964, the Hoskins planted churches in the Middle East and North Africa.
+The ministries they established under the name Middle East Outreach included correspondence courses, radio ministry, a seminary, and the organizing of missionary outreach to that area of the world.

-In 1965, Bob and Hazel moved to Beirut, Lebanon, where they lived and raised their three children.
-In the country, Bob launched The Way of Life Literature Ministry, which after 10 years, 400,000 people enrolled in their correspondence program.
+In 1965, the Hoskins moved to Beirut, Lebanon, where they lived and raised their three children.
+In that country, Bob launched The Way of Life Literature Ministry.